Final report for FW23-416

 Education Objective 1: Increase awareness among local agricultural producers and community members about the biological approach to soil fertility and how biological soil amendments such as biodiverse, high fungal vermicompost can be used as alternatives to synthetic and other off-farm inputs.

-• Vermicomposting Presentation and Agrisummit Tour at Watershed Ranch, March 8-11, 2023; Spring 2024 (Target Audience: community members and producers)
+- Vermicomposting Presentation and Agrisummit Tour at Watershed Ranch, March 8-11, 2023; Spring 2024 (Target Audience: community members and producers), Spring 2025 (to come)

-We are partnering with Guidestone Colorado, a local agricultural education non-profit, to host a tour as part of their annual Agrisummit Conference.
-This event draws 80-100 participants from diverse backgrounds, ranging from curious community members to backyard gardeners to farmers to local food enthusiasts.
-This tour will revolve around our efforts to build healthy soil on the ranch by focusing on soil biology and moving away from synthetic inputs.
-Though the 2023 Agrisummit tour will happen before we receive notice of this grant, and the vermicomposting windrows will not be built yet, tour participants will be educated about the potential project and learn about the principles behind it through observing our Johnson-Su bioreactor and small-scale worm bin.
-Collaboration with Guidestone will continue with the Spring 2024 Agrisummit Conference, during which we will lead a windrow vermicomposting workshop at Watershed Ranch and presentation of project results at the lecture portion of the Agrisummit conference.
+We partnered with Guidestone Colorado, a local agricultural education non-profit, to host multiple tours as part of their annual Agrisummit Conference.
+These events drew 80-100 participants from diverse backgrounds, ranging from curious community members to backyard gardeners to farmers to local food enthusiasts.
+This tour centered around our efforts to build healthy soil on the ranch by focusing on soil biology and moving away from synthetic inputs.
+While the 2023 Agrisummit tour happened before we received notice of this grant, and the vermicomposting windrows were not built yet, tour participants were educated about the potential project and learned about the principles behind it through observing our Johnson-Su bioreactor and small-scale worm bins. - Collaboration with Guidestone continued in the Spring 2024 and 25 with the Agrisummit Conference, during which we lead windrow and bioreactor vermicomposting workshops at Watershed Ranch while presenting our project findings.
 Powerpoint presentation link below (slides 37-51)

 3-11-25 Article to be published in Wester SARE Magazine with Steve Elliot